Keio University

 I'm not in a position to give a grand message, but if I had to say something, it would be that trying various things will be a plus for you.

-I think all of you will also encounter various opportunities in the future.
-I think it's normal to feel overwhelmed by them or anxious about whether you can do it.
-However, it's precisely at those times that I think it's good to try with the mindset of diving in and letting yourself do it.
-I believe experience leads to one's growth, so I think it's a precious thing.
+I think all of you will also have opportunities come your way in various places in the future.
+I think it's normal to feel overwhelmed by it or feel anxious about whether you can do it.
+However, it's precisely at those times that I think it's good to try diving in with the mindset of being allowed to do it.
+I believe experience leads to one's growth, so it is a precious thing.
 Please, do your best.

-──Thank you for taking the time out of your busy schedule today.
+──Thank you very much for your time today.

 (Recorded online on August 4, 2023)